⚙️ Modding

 Modifying the XML files

-Generally, you can override the game's XML files.
-The game will use your version instead.
-However, you must follow the same XML hierarchy as the game uses.
-For example, to make Maiev's Fan of Knives (Q) to have no cooldown and do insane damage, your XML should look something like this:
+Generally speaking, you can override the game’s XML files.
+The game will prioritize your version instead.
+You must follow the same XML hierarchy as the game uses.
+For example, to make Maiev’s Fan of Knives (Q) to have no cooldown and do insane damage, your XML should look something like this:

 <?xml version="1.0" encoding="us-ascii"?>